City One

 City One Shatin (沙田第一城) is a residential precinct in Sha Tin, New Territories, Hong Kong.
 The estate occupies approximately 1800000 sqft of land.
 The estate was named City One as it is on Lot 1, Shatin Town.
 It has a census area population of 24,758 people.
 City One is the largest private residential estate in Sha Tin District.
 There are a total of 52 blocks of residential buildings with 10,642 units.
-Each tower is about 30 storeys with units ranging from 389 sqft to an area of 1018 sqft, offering different floor plans.
+Each tower is about 30 stories with units ranging from 389 sqft to an area of 1018 sqft, offering different floor plans.

 History

 City One was an important project of the Government's plan on developing the Sha Tin New Town in 1979.
 6000000 sqft of land was reclaimed for the construction of the estate.
 With massive reclamation, the land which City One was built on was formerly Yuen Chau Kok and the Tide Cove.
 City One was a joint venture between New World Development, Henderson Land Development, Sun Hung Kai Properties and Cheung Kong Holdings in the 1980s.